kahe3611/kahe3611/README.md

 - 👋 Hi, I’m @kahe3611 - Katherine
-- 👀 I’m interested in data manipulation and science
+- 👀 I’m interested in all things related to data processing
 - 🌱 I’m currently learning SQL and Tableau
 - 📫 How to reach me kahe3611@colorado.edu